Siphlygon/XenoverseWikiScripts/README.md

 ### Features & Planned
 Generates Pokémon wiki pages for Xenoverse 1.5.5, and currently:
 - Supports all Pokémon found in the main Pokédex and the Xenodex.
-- Extracts the abilities, wild held items, metric height and weight, base stats, gender code, growth rate, EV yield, egg groups & steps, friendship, and catch rate for a Pokémon from the game files.
+- Extracts the abilities, wild held items, metric height and weight, base exp, base stats, gender code, growth rate, EV yield, egg groups & steps, friendship, and catch rate for a Pokémon from the game files.
+- Finds the English species name and dex entry for display.
 - Calculates the effectiveness of other types against a given Pokémon, including the Sound type, and accounting for abilities.
 - Extracts all moves learnable by a Pokémon through level up, TMs, breeding, or tutoring, account for STAB.
 - Finds information about wild encounters and static encounters and displays with appropriate rarity.